-- "Proposals for new development must include an energy statement which should demonstrate that additional renewable, zero and low carbon energy technologies have been provided on-site sufficient to match the remainder of the building's annual regulated energy needs, subsequent to the achievement of the 63% reduction detailed in Policy NZC1. (or near-site if directly serving the development). - o If this requirement cannot be met, the reasons must be robustly demonstrated in the energy statement, utilities statement or open-book viability assessment as relevant.
-The energy statement must still show how such technologies have been incorporated as far as feasible and viable. - o Proposals for new development heated by on-site fossil fuels will not be considered acceptable. - Proposals incorporating onsite heat technologies claimed to be 'zero carbon ready' (as opposed to immediately 'low/zero carbon' technologies) will only be accepted where that technology is already available and its transition to zero carbon is based on realistic current projections of the time period in which its carbon will be eliminated.
+- "Proposals for new development must include an energy statement which should demonstrate that additional renewable, zero and low carbon energy technologies have been provided on-site sufficient to match the remainder of the building's annual regulated energy needs, subsequent to the achievement of the 63% reduction detailed in Policy NZC1. (or near-site if directly serving the development). - If this requirement cannot be met, the reasons must be robustly demonstrated in the energy statement, utilities statement or open-book viability assessment as relevant.
+The energy statement must still show how such technologies have been incorporated as far as feasible and viable. - Proposals incorporating onsite heat technologies claimed to be 'zero carbon ready' (as opposed to immediately 'low/zero carbon' technologies) will only be accepted where that technology is already available and its transition to zero carbon is based on realistic current projections of the time period in which its carbon will be eliminated.
 'Zero carbon ready' heat technologies that rely on speculative future technological advances and use onsite fossil fuels meanwhile, will not be accepted."